KesavanPanneerselvam/KesavanPanneerselvam/README.md

 </p>

 - 👋 Hi, I’m @KesavanPanneerselvam
--	I am working as a Senior Android Developer in Halifax Mobile Banking.
-It is one part of Lloyd's Bank group.
 -	Totally I have 7+ years of working experience as an Android Developer.
 -	I am familiar with Eclipse, Android Studio and I have basic knowledge of React.Js.
 -	I have developed more that 10 applications from scratch in my career time.
 Also, I have migrated some apps from Java to Kotlin in last 3 three years.